 Oberlin's distinguished liberal arts college and Conservatory of Music combine to create a learning environment like no other.
 Located 35 miles southwest of Cleveland, Ohio, our 440-acre campus immerses students in opportunities for intellectual and artistic growth.

-See what we have to offer by way of our 360 Virtual Tour.
-Take a glimpse of select areas of campus where much of the academic, social, artistic, and musical activities occur, whether it’s in our highly ranked Allen Memorial Art Museum or the Adam J. Lewis Center for Environmental Studies, our flagship green building.
+See what the campus community offers: View the campus from above with our Aerial Oberlin Tour or check out our facilities by way of our 360 Virtual Tour.
+Take a glimpse of places and spaces on campus where much of the academic, social, athletic, and musical activities occur, whether it’s in our highly ranked Allen Memorial Art Museum or the Adam J. Lewis Center for Environmental Studies, our flagship green building.

 Wilder Bowl is the heart of campus, a large, open grassy area surrounded by trees and dotted by benches.
 Almost every student passes through it daily to get to a class.
 Many use the space to toss a Frisbee, catch a snooze, read, and connect with friends.